|

 Location: Penis

-invest in purestrain gold. i wonder if bitcoins are driving down gold prices, because libertarians who would horde gold are enticed by their technofetishist nature to buy bitcoins instead
+| invest in purestrain gold. i wonder if bitcoins are driving down gold prices, because libertarians who would horde gold are enticed by their technofetishist nature to buy bitcoins instead_________________

 i zero bagged your mother